 EQUALITY, DIVERSITY AND INCLUSION

 Gender Pay Gap

-Report 2020
+Report 2021

 EQUALITY, DIVERSITY AND INCLUSION

+Gender

+We are Citizens of Change

+M

+110

+DAVID WILSON LIBRARY

 Introduction

+INTRODUCTION

-At the University of Leicester, we recognise and value diversity and are committed to ensuring equality of opportunity to enable all staff and students to flourish in an inclusive and respectful environment.
+At the University of Leicester we are committed to inclusivity and ensuring equality of opportunity to enable all of our staff and students to flourish in an inclusive and respectful environment.

+This fifth annual gender pay gap report details the University of Leicester's 2021 gender pay gap and the actions that we are taking to close this gap.

-We have a strong and well-established commitment to advancing gender equality, and whilst we have made some progress over recent years, there is still much more to do in order to close our gender pay gap.
+We have a strong and well-established commitment to advancing gender equality, and whilst we have made progress over recent years, there is still more to do in order to close our gender pay gap.

-This fourth annual gender pay gap report details the University of Leicester's 2020 gender pay gap and the actions that we are taking to close this gap.

 The gender pay gap is the difference between the average hourly rate of pay of female and male employees, expressed as a percentage.

 The gender pay gap is different to equal pay.
 Equal pay relates to female and male employees receiving equal pay for work of equal value.
 Since the 1970s, UK law has prohibited paying different amounts to men and women who do work of equal value.
 The University of Leicester, like other universities, has a significant gender pay gap.
 We know that meaningful, sustainable change will take time, but we are committed to closing our gender pay gap and we are taking action to make this happen.

-The data used in this report to calculate the University's gender pay gap comes from a snapshot of employee data taken on the census date of 31st March 2020.
-On this date, there were 6,325 employees: 56.7% female employees and 43.3% male employees.
+The data used in this report to calculate the University's gender pay gap comes from a snapshot of employee data taken on the census date of 31 March 2021.
+On this date, there were 4,614 employees in scope: 54.6% female employees and 45.4% male employees.

 We have a strong and wellestablished commitment to advancing gender equality.

-Introduction

-GENDER PAY GAP 2020 |3

-gap reporting

-Gender pay gap reporting

-The gender pay gap regulations require us to report on our gender pay gap using the following metrics:

-Both the mean and the median calculations are used because they are complementary metrics, and illustrate aspects of the distribution of pay across an organisation.
+Introduction GENDER PAY GAP 2021 |3 gap reporting Gender pay gap reporting The gender pay gap regulations require us to report on our gender pay gap using the following metrics: Both the mean and the median calculations are used because they are complementary metrics, and illustrate aspects of the distribution of pay across an organisation.
 The median is the midpoint of the range of salaries received, expressed as an hourly rate of pay.
 The mean is the overall average of all salaries, also expressed as an hourly rate of pay.

 In this report, where the pay gap is in favour of men, it is expressed as a percentage (e.g. 12%) and where the gap is in favour of women, it is expressed as a negative percentage (e.g. -10%).

-Metrics used for measuring the gender pay gap

-- 1. The mean and median gender pay gap, based on an hourly rate of pay. - 2.
+Metrics used for measuring the gender pay gap - 1.
+The mean and median gender pay gap, based on an hourly rate of pay. - 2.
 The mean and median gender bonus gaps, and the proportion of men and women receiving bonuses. - 3.
 The proportion of men and women in each quartile of the University's pay structure.
 4 UNIVERSITY OF LEICESTER

-Equal pay

-Means that men and women in the same employment performing equal work must receive equal pay (Equal Pay Act 1970).

-Gender pay gap

-The difference between women's and men's average earnings across an organisation or labour market.
+Equal pay Means that men and women in the same employment performing equal work must receive equal pay (Equal Pay Act 1970).
+Gender pay gap The difference between women's and men's average earnings across an organisation or labour market.